AgenaTrader/Tutorials/Example_Indicator_Condition_Strategy_Advanced/README.md

 #Template for Indicator, Condition and Strategy
 [Originally posted as a question in the Agenatrader forum](http://www.tradeescort.com/phpbb_de/viewtopic.php?f=18&t=2680&p=11739)

-This tutorial will show you our templates for indicators, conditions, strategies and give you the ability to communicate between these scripts.
+This tutorial will show you a templates for indicators, conditions, strategies and give you the ability to communicate between these scripts.
 This will lead you to more code transparency and reduces your programming time.

 ##Why do we want this?
 AgenaTrader provides you the ability to create indicators, conditions, alerts and strategies in c# and use them during trading.